Galacsh/nginx-certbot-np/README.md

 - `entrypoint.sh`: Entrypoint script for the Docker container.
 - `Dockerfile`: The Dockerfile for the image.
 - `.env`: Environment variables for the Docker Compose configuration.

-### `conf.d/`

-The `conf.d/` directory contains the configuration files for the nginx server.
-These files are copied to the `/etc/nginx/conf.d` directory during the build process.

-Note that **during the startup**, configuration templates inside `templates/` directory will be processed and copied to the `/etc/nginx/conf.d` directory.
-This means that the configuration files with the same name inside the `conf.d/` directory will be overwritten.

 ### `scripts/`